shobhitk8055/contact-app/README.md

 # About Project

-This is a react based calculator project.
-User can type from keyboard or choose any button from screen.
-All operations are allowed including addition, subtraction, multiplication, divide or percentage.
+This is a react based contact app.
+User can save there contacts with the information like name and email.
+He can edit or delete at any point of time.
+It also contains some cool avatars so that you can make your contacts more cooler.

 # Steps to run this project on local server